lexibank/tlopo/out/vol1/chapter5.md

 <a id="s-11"></a>

 ## 11. Storage: yam storehouse

 The yam is the only tropical tuber which is easily preserved, provided it is placed in an airy, dry, dark and cool spot.
 It was a community's safeguard at times when the regular supply of foodstuffs was low.
 From New Guinea to New Caledonia, in areas where yam is the staple food, special huts are found in which they are preserved ([Barrau 1955](../references.md#source-Barrau1955):58).
 [Malinowski](../references.md#source-Malinowski1935) ([1935](../references.md#source-Malinowski1935): 218) reports that in the Trobriands such structures (_bwema_) were given a more prominent position in the village than the family dwellings, and were more meticulously decorated and maintained.
-POc _&ast;pale_ 'open-sided building', has been reconstructed ([Ch.3, §3.3](chapter3.md#s-3-3)), reflexes of which in some instances refer to yam storehouses (NNG: Lukep (Pono) _para_ 'yam house'; SES: Arosi (E. dialect) _hare_ 'shed for yams').
+POc _&ast;pale_ 'open-sided building', has been reconstructed (Ch.
+3, §3.3), reflexes of which in some instances refer to yam storehouses (NNG: Lukep (Pono) _para_ 'yam house'; SES: Arosi (E. dialect) _hare_ 'shed for yams').
 No term has been reconstructed that refers specifically to a hut for storing yams.
 In Mapos Buang (South Huon Gulf), yam houses are called _jok_.
 In Nengone, Loyalty Islands, _methuma_ is the term for a harvest hut for yams.

 <a id="s-12"></a>

 ## 12. Drainage and Irrigation